 Every year the FHFA (Fannie Mae & Freddie Mac), FHA, and the VA revise their maximum county mortgage limits throughout California.
-You can search maximum loan limits by county for FHA, VA, and Conventional loans throughout all of California down below.
+You can search California’s 2020 maximum county loan limits for FHA, VA, Conventional and Jumbo loans down below.

 What is a Conforming loan?
-A conforming home loan is one that meets, or “conforms” to, certain guidelines set forth by Government Sponsored Entities (GSE’s) Freddie Mac and Fannie Mae.
+A conforming home loan is one that meets, or “conforms” to certain qualifying guidelines (like loan amounts) set forth by Government Sponsored Entities (GSE’s) Freddie Mac and Fannie Mae.

-California high-cost county loan limits have a ceiling of 150% of the baseline mortgage limit.
-Loan amounts between $424,100 and $634,100 are referred to agency ‘High Balance’ or ‘Super Conforming’ loans because they exceed the baseline limit.
+California has what’s referred to as ‘high-cost’ county loan limits that are derived by median home prices in a particular county and have a ceiling of 150% of the baseline mortgage limit.
+Loan amounts between $510,400 and $765,600 are referred to agency ‘High Balance’ or ‘Super Conforming’ loans because they exceed the baseline limit.

 Loan limits listed below are for 1 unit properties.
 Loan limits for 2-4 units are higher.
 Contact me for details on qualifying and loan limits for 2-4 unit property.